 Serving, Leading and Learning

 My summer has been one of abundant blessing, being filled with both prolific productivity and renewal!
 I started a part-time position at International Ministries — the global outreach arm of the American Baptist Churches, USA.
 As the Administrative Assistant to Asia, I have the privilege of helping coordinate an incredible variety of missional efforts across Asia.
 In July, International Ministries sent me to Green Lake, MI to participate in the World Mission Conference.
 While there, I spent time with missionaries, pastors, and organizational heads from around the world.
-I am particularly excited for this upcoming December, when I will lead a 10-day excursion to the Philippines to participate in the 75th anniversary of the Hopevale Martyrs — a group of 11 American Baptist missionary families who gave their lives to protect native Filipinos against the Japanese invasion during World War II.
+James Williams, Campolo Scholar and Palmer Theological Seminary student, I am particularly excited for this upcoming December, when I will lead a 10-day excursion to the Philippines to participate in the 75th anniversary of the Hopevale Martyrs — a group of 11 American Baptist missionary families who gave their lives to protect native Filipinos against the Japanese invasion during World War II.
 We will spend several days working with mission organizations in urban Manila before heading off to a significantly more rural Hopevale to attend the celebration.

 In addition to my new work with International Ministries, I’ve continued to work both as a part-time student worker at Palmer Theological Seminary and as an Associate Minister at The Green Church.
 I particularly enjoyed designing, teaching, and finishing a Bible Study called “A Journey Through John”, whereby I attempted to lead my congregants on a 22-week exploration through the Johannine Gospel.
 I also continued working with Evangelicals for Social Action where I serve as a Ronald Sider Scholar at the Sider Center.